TimVosch/Aqua/Theory/Research/MFM Design.md

 Other published articles on tilt angles have used less accurate calculations.
 For example, Richard Perez and Sam Coleman, in “PV Module Angles”, Home Power n.34 p.14-16, 1993, recommend an angle that puts the panel perpendicular to the sun’s rays at noon.
 That is indeed the best angle at noon on that day, but it does not take into account the best angle for capturing solar energy at other times of the day.
 That article also leaves it to the reader to estimate the best angle over the period until the next time the tilt is adjusted.

 ## power supply
 Out battery needs to be able to store power from a solar panel and it needs to supply power to our system if there is not enough power to supply our system with enough electricity to function.
+There are multiple possibilities which have good specification to fit our needs, but some of them have some flaws which makes them unsuitable for usage.
+Here is a list of batteries and their technical specification :
++ Lead acid battery
+Lead acid batteries are widely uses in the industry of batteries.
+It is the oldest rechargable battery type.
+Despite having a low power to mass ratio and a low volume to energy ratio, is has a relatively high power to weight ratio.
+It doesn't cost a lot of money to produce.
+It has multiple uses like starting cars, powering